 Our annual Yom Kippur Food Drive benefits the Hand Up Food Pantry at JFS and other places in the San Diego community.
-In 2018, we collected 13,057 pounds of food, pet food for Rancho Coastal Humane Society and toiletries for Monarch School and Rachel’s Women’s Center.
+In 2019, we collected 12,953 pounds of food for JFS, pet food for Rancho Coastal Humane Society and toiletries for Monarch School and Rachel’s Women’s Center.
 In addition, we received many donations of grocery gift cards and cash to support this project.

 Social Action Fund Donations

 Money contributed to the Social Action Fund supports carefully screened organizations and projects in America, Israel and around the world.
 Contributions to the Social Action Hunger Project Fund directly support this project at St. Vincent de Paul.

 At some point in life, everyone needs a blanket to hold.
 The Linus Project distributes blankets to children in stressful situations at 28 hospitals and agencies throughout San Diego County.
 The pattern is up to you, but the blankets must be hand made in washable, child friendly colors.
 Blankets may be knitted, crocheted or quilted, or you may make an easy “no sew” fleece blanket.
-For patterns and additional information about the project, please visit www.projectlinus.org or contact Sheila Orysiek at (619) 465-6028 or email@example.com.
-Drop finished blankets at the Temple office, clearly marked for the Linus Project, and we will see that they are delivered.
+For patterns and additional information about the project, please visit www.projectlinus.org.

 Stand Down for Homeless Veterans

 Veterans Village of San Diego hosts this event, held in downtown San Diego.
 This year approximately 1,000 homeless veterans are expected with 20% of them women.
-Please visit https://vvsd.net/standdown for more information or contact Lee Loventhal at (858) 384-6847 or firstname.lastname@example.org.
+Please visit https://vvsd.net/standdown for more information.

 San Diego LGBT Pride Parade